aurangzaib/CarND-Advanced-Lane-Lines/README.md

 Algorithm for finding vehicle distance from center lane is as follows:
 -	Get `car position` which is center of the image.
 -	Get `lanes width` by taking difference of left and right polynomial fits.
--	Get `lane center` using midpoint left and right polynomial fits.
+-	Get `lane center` using midpoint of left and right polynomial fits.
 -	Get `distance from center` by taking difference of `car position` and `lane center`.
 -	Get distance in meters by multiplying `distance from center` with conversion factor.